Amourspirit/python_rst_scratch/docs/scratch/tute_ss.rst

 Creating and Removing Sheets
 ----------------------------

-Sheets can be added to and removed from a workbook with the insert_sheet() method and del operator.
+Sheets can be added to and removed from a workbook with the insert_sheet() and :blue:`remove_sheet()` methods :strike:`and del operator`.
 Enter the following into the interactive shell:

 >>> from ooodev.utils.lo import Lo
 >>> loader = Lo.load_office(Lo.ConnectSocket(headless=True))